-I eagerly embraced the iPad 3G, hoping to shed the weight of my laptop when traveling to China.
-Sadly, my conclusion is that the iPad doesn’t quite replace my laptop, maybe because I haven’t done enough to unleash its power.
+Travel tip, I eagerly embraced the iPad 3G, hoping to shed the weight of my laptop when traveling to China.
+Sadly, my conclusion is that using an iPad in China doesn’t quite replace my laptop, maybe because I haven’t done enough to unleash its power.
 Here’s what I’ve found:

 1) High roaming charges do not justify the 3G data roaming: I already travel with an iPhone, for which I was paying $50/month for 50MB of data roaming, and this was sufficient to address my basic email needs.
 So, I decided not to turn on data roaming for the iPad.
 Now, iPad comes unlocked, so there maybe a cheaper local solution.
 In China, you can buy a cheap 3G phone card for $30 and have it cut to fit into the iPad.
 There are professionals at stores like Guomei Electronics who can help cut the phone card for free.